-Dynasty Hockey Basics
+Dynasty Hockey Basics (4 out of 5)

 In Dynasty Hockey, you start with a basic team made up of NHL stars from the past and present.
 You can move your cards around and form different lines with your players.
 If you win a game, you’ll get access to another player to add to your team.
 Release old players to add new ones to your squad.
 Play games and get access to the draft for even better players.
 Take your squad against other Facebook users and eventually try to win the cup.
 Play from a beginner all the way up to the pro leagues.
 Arrange your team with players who have skills in checking, shooting, and more.

-Designing Your Team
+Designing Your Team (4 out of 5)

 In Dynasty Hockey, you have a bunch of player cards to use in your game.
 Each card features a past or present NHL player.
 Each member of your squad has statistics in certain skills such as passing or shooting.
 You stand a good chance of winning the game if your team’s statistics are higher than your opponents are.
 Match your team against other Facebook players and take to the ice for the game.
 If you win the game, take another player onto your team by releasing one of your own or pass and wait until a better player comes onto the market.
 Mix and match your star players on lines to get the best combinations for game matches.
 Take your team onto the ice against other Facebook players.
 Matches are based upon the statistics of your players.
 Ask the experts before the game to see if you have a goods chance to win the match.
 Head coaches are also available in the game for your squad